rturner1220/project-catastrophic/README.md

 ## Features:
 * Click the button to display cat facts and the button to display cat images
-* Start typing a cat subtitle to include with your image.
-The input field will autocomplete available tags for your use.
+* Use the input field to add a caption to the cat image!

 ## Built With:
 * HTML